Jobs at Curtin Singapore

 - Ability to manage various stakeholder interests and expectations.

-5. Appointment terms
+5. Appointment terms:

 The role of Director of Research is restricted to ongoing staff members.
 The appointment will be for a three-year term.